ferrumc-rs/ferrumc/README.md

 Rust
 programming language, it is completely multithreaded and offers high performance as well as amazing memory efficiency!

+[Docs](https://docs.ferrumc.com) are currently under construction, but you can join our [Discord server](https://discord.gg/qT5J8EMjwk) for help or to discuss the project!

 <img src="https://github.com/ferrumc-rs/ferrumc/assets/README/in_game.png?raw=true" alt="In-game screenshot">

 ## ✨ Key Features